Ypres Salient: Second and Third Battles of Ypres

 The Second Battle of Ypres occurred from 22 April to 25 May 1915, the British and French defending Ypres and the corner of Belgium around Veurne from German occupation but escalating trench warfare in the salient.
 Both sides vied for control of tactically important areas along the line.
 Obtaining control of the few hills and ridges became the objective of this battle in which poisonous gas as a weapon was first deployed and the widespread destruction and evacuation of Ypres came about.

-During this battle, the Allied units were forced to draw back from Zonnebeke and St Julien to a line of trenches closer to Ypres as German troops held the village of Hooge on Bellewaerde Ridge.
+During this battle, the Allied units were forced to draw back from Zonnebeke and Saint-Julien to a line of trenches closer to Ypres as German troops held the village of Hooge on Bellewaerde Ridge.
 This line defined the Ypres Salient for over two years, during which Hooge lay in one of the easternmost sectors of the salient and was much contested.
 This situation changed little, despite extensive British tunnelling prior to the Battle of Messines in June 1917 and the Third Battle of Ypres (Passchendaele) from July to November.
 During these battles, tactics shifted from offensive tunnelling to maintaining shelters and constructing dugouts.

 Fourth Battle of Ypres

 After the Third Battle of Ypres, the Ypres Salient was left relatively quiet until the Fourth Battle of Ypres (Battle of the Lys), when the German spring offensive threatened to overwhelm the area.
 This offensive was stopped at the point the Allies were closest to being forced to abandon the salient.
-By August 1918, the Fifth Battle of Ypres (part of the Hundred Days Offensive) pushed the German forces out of the salient entirely and they did not return.
+By August 1918, the Fifth Battle of Ypres, part of the Hundred Days Offensive, pushed the German forces out of the salient entirely, and they did not return.

 Archaeological significance

 In the aftermath of trench warfare, mine explosions, extensive tunnelling, craters and archaeological landmarks remain.
 Although many craters have been covered, built over, destroyed, or remodelled, some are still visible and can be preserved, such as The Bluff, a key location in the First Battle of Ypres and now a well-studied historical reserve at which artefacts were found.

 Using Geographic Information System (GIS) mapping, Airborne Laser Scanning (ALS), remote sensing and aerial photographs, more recent research and archaeological work have provided insight into the landscape, battle zones and tactics employed in the Ypres Salient.
-Analysis of craters at the site yielded information, confirming various historical accounts of counter-mines and hot spots and specifying when mining weapons were used in the Second Battle of Ypres as well as how the Battle of Messines was important in changing the geography of the frontlines main conflicts occurred.
+Analysis of craters at the site yielded information, confirming various historical accounts of counter-mines and hot spots, specifying when mining weapons were used in the Second Battle of Ypres and how the Battle of Messines was important in changing the geography of the front where most fighting occurred.